HKEOS/Ghostbusters-Testnet/prometheus.md

 This guide assumes that you are running on Ubuntu 18.04.
 We recommend using simple cloud server for this.

+Make sure that your firewall settings allows traffic in from port 80, and any other ports needed to allow communication between your full node and the prometheus node.

 ### Grab Michael's great LXC container image

 ```console